Music Choice: Music Choice Relax

-Music Choice Plus
+Music Choice+

-A service providing immediate access to any song in the Music Choice library, along with playlist creation, device downloads, and song skipping abilities.
+A service exclusive to Xfinity, and Cox Communications providing immediate access to any song and/or album in the Music Choice library, along with playlist creation, device downloads, and song skipping abilities.
+As of April 29th 2025, Music Choice Plus has been shut down.

 Legal issues

 Stingray

-In June 2016, Music Choice filed a lawsuit against Stingray over patent infringement.
-The lawsuit occurred one month following the announcement that Comcast, part owner of Music Choice, had chosen instead to offer Stingray Radio.
+In June 2016, Music Choice filed a lawsuit against Canada-based Stingray over patent infringement.
+The lawsuit occurred one month following the announcement that Comcast, half-owner of Music Choice, had chosen instead to offer Stingray Radio.

 Music Choice drew criticism with the lawsuit; Stingray responded:

-“Given the significant inroads that Stingray has made in the U.S. market [Comcast expansion] with its industry-changing technology, Stingray believes that Music Choice’s complaint is without merit and primarily motivated by competitive concerns rather than a desire to protect its intellectual property.”
+"Given the significant inroads that Stingray has made in the U.S. market [Comcast expansion] with its industry-changing technology, Stingray believes that Music Choice’s complaint is without merit and primarily motivated by competitive concerns rather than a desire to protect its intellectual property."

 Music Choice's lawsuit against Stingray disputed a number of U.S. Patents pertaining to the on screen formatting of Stingray Digital's music channels.
 On August 29, 2016, Stingray countersued Music Choice calling the patent lawsuit a "smear campaign".